APPLYING

 When do my classes begin?

-For the incoming class (for which government nominations close on January 15, 2023 and applications close on January 30, 2023), boot camp and classes are scheduled to begin in mid-August 2023.
-This will be followed by internships from June to end September 2023.
+For the incoming class (for which government nominations close on January 31, 2024 and applications close on February 15, 2024), boot camp and classes are scheduled to begin in September 2024.

 Where will I find housing?